urcity-dev/docs-ur-city/pages/legal/terms-of-service.md

 ----------------

-Welcome to UR.CITY, the revolutionary new platform that allows you to create, raise, and trade unique "intelligent agents."
+Welcome to UR.CITY, the revolutionary new platform (underdevelopment) that allows you to create, raise, and trade unique "intelligent agents."
 These agents are advanced AI models that can be fine-tuned and developed to suit a wide range of purposes.

 By using UR.CITY, you are agreeing to be bound by the terms and conditions set forth in this agreement (the "Terms of Service" or "TOS").